 We published another poem that responded to Meghan’s art, “Ditibaabide / The Rolling” by Margaret Noodin.
 What strikes you about these different responses, these different broadsides and visions?

 Artist Meghan Keane: While clearly each is a different planet in a way, I was struck by the commonalities.
-Both poets teased out waves and gave motion to a static image… especially considering how I think of the curlers as a landscape and a topography but never has a wave image crossed my mind!
+Both poets teased out waves and gave motion to a static image… especially considering how I thought of the curlers as a landscape and a topography, but never as a wave image, crossed my mind!
 I am thrilled to observe that both poets had this word and imagery in common (though ultimately creating very different worlds).
 I am also struck by both poems being, or having elements of being, bilingual.
 The undulating, wave-like movement between language/s, not entirely dissimilar to the space that exists between the art and the poem… I’m mesmerized by the ways both poets brought in an outside world—distinct worlds each—and transport us with spatial and sensorial language beyond the tight, narrow, close-up space of the framing of this painting and give us larger contexts to imaginatively contemplate.

 Poet Michelle Moncayo: Reading “Ditibaabide / The Rolling” by Margaret Noodin, I felt a sense of vastness and transformation–-minerals melting, streams becoming river, lives becoming entwined.
-This feeling is also attributed to the title and the movement and shapes in Meghan’s art (which is what stood out to me most in her painting, too!).
+This feeling is also attributed to the title and the movement and the shapes in Meghan’s art (which is what stood out to me most in her painting, too!).
 There is a sense of traversing time and landscape.
-I also found it compelling that both my work and Margaret Noodin’s work are in two languages, which brings in to mind a linguistic diaspora and movement as well.
+I also found it compelling that both my work and Margaret Noodin’s work are in two languages, which brings to mind a linguistic diaspora and movement as well.
 Through Meghan’s art, we were both able to access a sense of movement, identity, and location.
 I love seeing these three works and responses as all connected!

 Describe your dream “Vectorization”—where, in your wildest dreams, would you most like to see this broadside posted in the world?

-Artist Meghan Keane: In New York and other parts of the world where a fluidly bilingual audience will know this Broadside is for them.
+Artist Meghan Keane: In New York and other parts of the world where a fluidly bilingual audience will know this broadside is for them.

 Poet Michelle Moncayo: I would love to see this in bodegas, laundromats, beauty salons–-the places I know where the women in rollers in my life gather–-so they can see themselves elevated into the art they are.